 Welcome!
 This is the Chestnut Review Auxiliary Submittable.
-It is only for special submissions such as chapbooks, reader/editor applications, and so on.
+It is only for special submissions such as chapbooks, writing retreat registrations, reader/editor applications, and so on.
 To submit your poetry, flash, prose, or art to the magazine (submissions are always open), please go to our regular Submittable.

 Ends on